-When it comes to gas or charcoal, hard-core grillers love to debate considerations such as cooking time, flavor, authenticity, and temperature control.Â But many barbecue infidels like myself tend to look at cost first.Â We’ll worry about whether or not propane is able to provide that authentic smoky, hardwood fire flavor later.
+When it comes to the question of gas or charcoal, hard-core grillers love to debate considerations such as cooking time, flavor, authenticity, and temperature control.
+However, backyard barbecue infidels like myself focus first and foremost on cost.
+I know — but we can always worry about whether or not propane is able to provide that authentic smoky hardwood fire flavor later.

 From a purely financial perspective, there is a significant short-term cost difference depending on whether you choose gas or charcoal barbecues.

 But frugal folks who are focusing on a barbecue with price as their key discriminator should consider not only the original purchase price of the grill, but also maintenance and operating costs as well.

 As you will see in the following analysis, charcoal is the clear winner in the short run — but what about the long run?